 But visiting Kiev is essentially a tour of churches and monasteries (both Ukrainian and Russian Orthodox - there was yet another schism).
 Like Rome, Kiev is built on seven hills (give or take a few) with catacombs below.
 Some of these were utilised by monks and hermits and later developed into monasteries.

 The other main tourist attraction is the river walk alongside the River Dnieper, with great views across the water and the city.
 There are several monuments to the Second World War in the Park of Eternal Glory.
 It's a relaxing saunter.

 Pechersk Lavra Monastery

 The 11th-century Kiev Pechersk Lavra (Senior Monastery with caves) and pilgrimage site has more gold domes and candle lit subterranean passages, lined with the tombs of naturally mummified Orthodox monks and saints.
 You can even see some bones, peeking out of the elaborately embroidered coverings.
-If you’re a woman you have to wear a cloth tied over your jeans and scarf on your head to see them.
-If you’re a man the Russian Orthodox god doesn’t mind.
+If you’re a woman, you have to wear a cloth tied over your jeans and a scarf on your head, to see them.
+If you’re a man, the Russian Orthodox god doesn’t mind.
 He doesn’t get upset about miniskirts either, just women in jeans.